 The argument p should be a file path name.
+It will be converted to a Path object.
 If p is absolute, it will be returned unchanged.
 Otherwise, p will be resolved against the directories in icat.config.cfgdirs in reversed order.
 If a file with the resulting path is found to exist, this path will be returned, first match wins.
 If no file exists in any of the directories, p will be returned unchanged.